GfSE/SAF-Specification/stakeholders.md

 * What is the possible harm in utilizing the system?
 * What is the rationale when requirements are not considered?
 * What is the sequence of interactions among the system and context elements on physical level?
+* What items (energy, material, information, etc.) are exchanged within the system?

+  ***Rationale:  In my role, I use them as basis for understanding interfaces on logical or physical level.***
 * What kind of conceptual items (energy, material, information, etc.) are exchanged between the system and external entities?
 * What operational exchanges do operational performers need to consume or provide?
 * What shall be validated to the customer at system level?